WHAT IS SPECIAL OLYMPICS?

 Special Olympics has grown considerably since the first games in Chicago in 1968.
 Now more than one million athletes from over 81 countries participate in Special Olympics programs.
 These athletes are supported by half a million volunteers who donate their time in a multitude of ways from working directly with the athletes (coaching, officiating) to administration to fundraising.

-Special Olympics N.W.T.
-(SONWT) started in Yellowknife in 1989 with four athletes in bowling.
-Today, athletes participate in swimming, bowling, speed skating, rhythmic gymnastics and figure skating as well as mini-sessions (3 – 5 weeks) in track and field, golf and snowshoeing.
-There are also youth programs for those aged 2 – 11 – Active Start and Fundamentals.
-Over 45 athletes participate with the help of over 40 volunteers .
+Special Olympics NWT (SONWT) started in Yellowknife in 1989 with four athletes in bowling.
+Today, athletes participate in swimming, bowling, speed skating, rhythmic gymnastics and figure skating as well as mini-sessions (4 – 6 weeks) in track and field, golf and snowshoeing.
+There are also adult fitness programs and youth skills development programs ( Active Start and FUNdamentals) for those aged 3 – 11.
+Over 35 athletes participate with the help of over 45 volunteers .

 Funding is provided to SONWT through our fundraising partner Law Enforcement Torch Run, public donations, grants, corporate sponsors and special fundraising events.

-Community Affiliates SONWT is a community based program.
+SONWT is a community based program.
 Programs are delivered in the community through affiliates of Special Olympics operated by teams of volunteer coaches, or in partnership with community sports clubs.
-These programs give athletes the opportunity to train, on a minimum of a weekly basis, to improve their skills and to compete against other athletes of similar ability.
+These programs give athletes the opportunity to train, on at least a weekly basis, to improve their skills and to compete against other athletes of similar ability.

-Affiliates also have an administrative component to provide for their overall operation and ensure the Special Olympics mandate is met.
-Affiliates are accredited by the territorial/provincial chapter to offer Special Olympics programs.
+Affiliates are accredited by the territorial chapter to offer Special Olympics programs.

-Currently, Yellowknife is the only affiliate in the NWT.
+Currently, Yellowknife is the only affiliate in the Northwest Territories.